Fahrifu/MM-201-G-24H-Assignments/Projects/labyrint-main/readme.md

 * Create a menu with at least two options: Play and Exit.  ✅

-* Implement a more complex combat system.
-In progress
+* Implement a more complex combat system.  ✅
 * Have environment items like "◀︎" deal damage.
-In progress
 * Create a new NPC with an area effect ability.
-* Add weapons as pickups and have them influence battles.
+* Add weapons as pickups and have them influence battles. ✅
 * Refactor the `labyrinth.mjs` code file to improve its structure; for instance, level loading logic does not belong there.
+Later
-* When a character takes damage, briefly color the background of that character red.
+* When a character takes damage, briefly color the background of that character red.  ✅
-* Display NPC stats during battles.
+* Display NPC stats during battles.  ✅
-* Center the level on the screen.
+* Center the level on the screen.  -
 * Implement a variation of the Warcraft I cheat codes, such as "There can be only one" and "Pot of gold."
 * Add a shop where the player can buy health potions (and potentially weapons).
 * Implement a dynamic palette per level instead of the current static palette (as discussed in class).